nus-cs2103-AY2122S2/tp/docs/team/benmurphyy.md

     * Allocating project work and setting deliverables and deadlines, and ensuring they were met
     * Setting standards for the team to follow, these include:
       * Command format standards - to ensure a consistent command structure to maximise ease-of-use
-      * Documentation format standards - to ensure documentation such as User Guide and Developer Guide had a homogeneous structure, making it easy to read and understand.
+      * Documentation format standards - to ensure documentation such as User Guide and Developer Guide had a homogeneous structure, making it easy to read and understand
-    * Defining interface methods between components of UniBook - to ensure little duplication of code and to minimise bugs.
+    * Defining interface methods between components of UniBook - to ensure little duplication of code and to minimise bugs
     * Setting up and maintaining the Github project team and repo.
   * Managed releases `1.2`, `1.3.1` and `1.3.2`